 - Practice with your stash: Pull out three fabrics from your stash and work to make them go together by varying the colors, values, saturation levels and neutrals until you have a color palette that is balanced and pleasing to you.

-- Use swatch cards: Swatch cards (like this Art Gallery Pure Solids Swatch Card) can help you pair the right solids with your favorite print or fabrics from your stash.
+- Use swatch cards: Swatch cards (like this Art Gallery Pure Solids Swatch Card, or our Cotton Couture Solids Swatch Card) can help you pair the right solids with your favorite print or fabrics from your stash.

 - Use pictures for inspiration: Pictures are a great way to inspire color palettes.
 Accounts like Color Palette Cinema or Accidentally Wes Anderson offer colorful images that make great color palettes.
 Need a reminder on how to save your favorite images on Instagram?
 Check out our 4 Reasons to Engage on Instagram post.

 - Play with color palette generators: Apps like Pantone Studio allow you to take a picture and turn it into a color palette.
 Or upload an image onto your desktop and use Coolors to generate a color palette collage.

 You can purchase beautiful fabric pulls that we have taken the care to match just for you!
 Find all of our bundles in the shop here.